LeopardCheetah/acm-poker-bo-___-t/README.md

 ## Input Format
 - Your bot will receive the current game state (using the template schemas provided) and is expected to return a single valid poker action on its turn.

-Every turn your poker bot will be invoke through system call and receives `state` as the input with the `GameState` type.
+Every turn, your poker bot will be invoked through a system call and receive `state` as the input with the `GameState` type.
 The definition of `GameState` can be found below and inside `bot.py`.
 ```python
 # cards are defined as a 2 character string [value][suite]
 # where 1st char: a(2-9)tjqk, 2nd char: s d c h